tmcunningham/planning-for-drunks/README.md

   - moves each drunk (randomly if they are still drunk, or towards their house if their ```drunk_level``` is 0) and adds 1 to the ```town``` raster data at each drunk's location
   - sobers each drunk up (reduces the ```drunk_level``` by 1) if they have visited their current co-ordinates before

+In the animation, the dots represent the drunks and the squares are the buildings.
+The drunks will change colour as they get less drunk - red is completely sober and blue is the most drunk they can be.

 ### How to run the model

 The user can run the model and produce the animation from the command line by using the following line of code in the directory where **drunk_model.py**, **drunk_functions.py**, **drunksframework.py** and **drunk.plan** are saved: